Student Appeals Against Academic Decisions

 If a student is concerned about any academic decision, they should first engage in self-reflection on the matter, and consider:

-- information provided to them by the Faculty and University in advance of the academic decision; and
+- information provided to them by the Faculty and University in advance of the academic decision

-- feedback or reasons provided for the academic decision in question (for example, in the case of an assessment mark: generic assessment feedback, individual feedback written on an exam script or returned assignment paper, or at a feedback session).
+- feedback or reasons provided for the academic decision in question.
+For example, in the case of an assessment mark: generic assessment feedback, individual feedback written on an exam script or returned assignment paper, individual or group feedback from a feedback session.
+It is a student's responsibility to attend the feedback session or collect their exam script within a reasonable time

 Stage 2: Appeal to the Office of the Dean